Clinical Residency Training Program

-The Faculty of Veterinary and Agricultural Sciences will provide tax free scholarships of approximately $41,000 to support students enrolled in the Residency Training Program that are also undertaking the dual Masters’ degree.
+The Faculty of Veterinary and Agricultural Sciences will provide scholarships of approximately $41,000 to support students enrolled in the Residency Training Program that are also undertaking the dual Masters’ degree.
 Please note that only citizens of Australia or New Zealand and permanent residents of Australia are eligible for scholarships.

 |Residency Program||Anaesthesia||Diagnostic Imaging||Emergency & Critical Care||Equine Surgery||Small Animal Medicine||Small Animal Oncology||Small Animal Surgery|